knee-cola/jest-mock-axios/README.md

 The second argument is a `requestInfo` object, which works the same way as described part about the `mockResponse` method.

 ## axios.lastReqGet()
 `lastReqGet` method returns extended info about the most recent request.
-The returned value can also be used to pinpoint exact server request we wish to resolve (the value is passed as the second param of `mockResponse` or `mockError` methods).
+The returned value can be used to pinpoint exact server request we wish to resolve (the value is passed as the second param of `mockResponse` or `mockError` methods).

 The returned info contains all the data relevant to the request.
 It has the following structure (an example):
 ```javascript